sock1000kg/Lab-sock/README.md

 ## Operations

-Because the Azure B1s node incurs costs, the architecture is designed to spin up the cloud VPN hub on demand using a custom Python automation script.
+Because the Azure B1s node incurs costs, the experimental architecture is designed to spin up the cloud VPN hub on demand using a custom Python automation script.

 ### Spin Up the VPN Hub